Helen Anker: Career

 Anker also performed in many regional productions and UK tours, including Judy Turner in A Chorus Line at the Crucible Theatre in Sheffield, Mary Bailey in It's a Wonderful Life at The New Wolsey Theatre in Ipswich, Meggie Cleary in the first UK Tour of The Thorn Birds, Ruby in Dames at Sea at Eastbourne and on tour, Masterpieces – A Noel Coward Revue, and Let's Face the Music and Dance in Salisbury.

 Crossing the Atlantic in 2010, Anker performed on Broadway in her first role in the US, as Miss Olson in Promises, Promises at The Broadway Theatre.
 She played the triple roles of Annabella, Pamela, and Margaret in The 39 Steps at Milwaukee Rep, and Georgia in Curtains at Paper Mill Playhouse.
 In the theatrical debut of Newsies in 2011, also at Paper Mill Playhouse, Anker originated the role of Medda Larkin.
 She continued to embrace a variety of unique and challenging roles throughout the United States: Beth/Paula in The Full Catastrophe for C.A.T.F, Eliza Doolittle in The Guthrie Theater's production of My Fair Lady, Mrs Mullins in Carousel with The Houston Grand Opera and Guenevere in Camelot at The Chanhassen Dinner Theatres in Minneapolis.
 She was also performed dances in the opening numbers at several Tony and Academy Awards ceremonies.

 Anker returned to London in 2017, where she portrayed Hesione in Heartbreak House at the Union Theatre, London, and sang in the Carpenter's tribute show Rainy Days & Mondays at London Theatre Workshop.

-Anker performed the role of Tanya in the 2018–2019 UK & International Tour of Mamma Mia!
+Anker performed the role of Tanya in the 2018–2022 UK & International Tour of Mamma Mia!

+Anker is now performing the role of Cynthia Murphy in the UK Tour of Dear Evan Hansen.